Sharing Funnel data to SFTP

 Overview

-We need access to write and delete files at the location of the path you have selected, where meta files (summary, schema, test files, etc) will be stored.
+We need access to write and delete (to overwrite) files at the location of the path you have selected, where meta files (summary, schema, test files, etc) will be stored.

-Your settings can optionally block all meta files if you want to be strict, except for the test file.
+Your settings can optionally block all meta files if you want to be strict, except for the file starting with test_ which is sent over and deleted to test access.

-Choose what formats, data to share, and schedule you want.
+Choose what formats, fields to share, and schedule you want.

-Check with your IT provider that you have:
+Check with your IT provider that you have these:

-NOTE: Funnel's SFTP traffic comes from either of these IP Addresses:
+Another level of security you can choose to add is IP whitelisting.
+Funnel's SFTP traffic always comes from either of these IP Addresses:

 • 54.81.136.8 - if you are using our app.funnel.io service,